 - Ping Duration by URL

 Ping Destinations and Sources allow users to drill down into website paths for which Ping is in use.
 This functionality allows for the aggregate of reporting of counts per pathway, as well as the Source, Medium, and Campaign for each path.
-A date range may be specified to limit the overall reporting.
+A date range can be specified to limit the overall reporting.